 These aren’t really Christmas-y, but you could throw in some dried cranberries instead of chocolate chips.
 Or replace the chocolate chips with white chocolate chips AND add cranberries.
 Orange cranberry white chocolate scones sound good to me.
 Whatever you do, don’t get rid of the orange flavor.
 You need it to drown out the whole grain flavor. :)

 These scones are not muffin like.
 They’re like scones should be or at least how I imagine scones should be, which is kind of dry.

 These pictures were taken in the summer.
 I’ve been holiday baking since July, knowing that come November, the sun would be gone for the next five months (four if we’re lucky!).
 And not only is the sun gone, but it’s so insanely overcast here that it’s really impossible to get any decent photos.

-3. You can either transfer the dough to your Silpat or parchment paper and form a circle and then cut 8 triangles, or from the bowl, form 8 circular scones with your hands (again careful not to over mix!), but press them down a little bit.
+- You can either transfer the dough to your Silpat or parchment paper and form a circle and then cut 8 triangles, or from the bowl, form 8 circular scones with your hands (again careful not to over mix!), but press them down a little bit.
 I mine to be about 3/4 inch thick.
-Sprinkle on some unrefined or granulated sugar if you want to impress people.
+Sprinkle on some unrefined or granulated sugar if you like.

 - Transfer the scones to a Silpat or parchment lined baking sheet.
 Bake until slightly brown, about 12 – 15 minutes (it’ll depend on how big they are).

 - Like most scones, these are much better on the first day!